 In QR Shield, the safety evaluation of a given QR code is designed to provide users with critical insights into the nature of the QR code's content.
 The process begins by extracting various features from the QR code, which offers valuable information about its composition and structure.
-These features include elements such as the presence of certain URL components, character counts, and other relevant attributes outlined earlier in section 4-B. The central purpose of this feature extraction is to gain a comprehensive understanding of the QR code's characteristics.
-This information serves as the foundation for evaluating the QR code's safety and reliability.
+These features include elements such as the presence of specific URL components, character counts, and other relevant attributes outlined earlier in section 4-B. The central purpose of this feature extraction is to gain a comprehensive understanding of the QR code's characteristics.
+This information is the foundation for evaluating the QR code's safety and reliability.
 The core of this safety assessment is facilitated by a pretrained QR Shield model, which combines RF and XGBoost classifiers.
 This model has been trained on a vast dataset of QR codes, allowing it to make informed classifications based on the extracted features.
-Based on the consolidation of features, the OR Shield model assigns one of four possible classes to the QR code: 'benign', 'defacement', 'phishing', or 'malware'.
+Based on the consolidation of features, the QR Shield model assigns one of four possible classes to the QR code: 'benign', 'defacement', 'phishing', or 'malware'.
 Each class represents a distinct level of safety.
 A 'benign' classification indicates a safe QR code that poses no risks to the user.
 In such cases, the user is promptly redirected to the associated URL, ensuring a secure experience.
-However, when the QR code falls into the 'defacement', 'phishing', or 'malware' categories, it is considered potentially unsafe.
+However, it is considered potentially unsafe when the QR code falls into the "defacement," phishing," or "malware" categories.
 In these instances, the model issues a warning message to the user.
-This warning serves as a critical alert that highlights potential security threats associated with the QR code.
-It urges users to exercise caution and be aware of their interactions with such codes.
+This warning is a critical alert highlighting potential security threats associated with the QR code.
+It urges users to be cautious and aware of their interactions with such codes.

-Ultimately, the QR Shield safety assessment mechanism is designed to empower users with information, hence enabling them to make informed decisions about the QR codes they encounter.
-It acts as a protective shield, thereby enhancing security and trust in the use of QR technology.
+Ultimately, the QR Shield safety assessment mechanism is designed to empower users with information, enabling them to make informed decisions about the QR codes they encounter.
+It acts as a protective shield, enhancing security and trust in QR technology.

-5. EXPERIMENTAL SETUP AND OUTCOME ECALUATION
+5. EXPERIMENTAL SETUP AND OUTCOME EVALUATION

 In this study, the 80-20 splitting rule was applied to partition the dataset of malicious URLs.
-All machine learning models employed in this study, including RF, XGBoost, and QR Shield, were tested using a 20% data subset that was not seen during training on the remaining 80% of the data.
+All machine learning models employed in this study, including RF, XGBoost, and QR Shield, were tested using a 20% data subset not seen during training on the remaining 80% of the data.